hugoledoux/startinpy/docs/attributes.md

 print("=>", a)
 ```

-Notice that the vertices can have different attributes attached to them, or some can have attributes and some not.
+Notice that the vertices can have different attributes attached to them; some can have attributes, and some do not.

 You obtain the schema of the triangulation with `get_attributes_schema()`: